 There will be five separate surveillance tasks of about 4 minutes each.
 Each task will have a different target, and all of the target items will be cartoon creatures.”

 Filler task.
-Although a filler task was not used in the original (2001) study nor in the vast majority of published surveillance task studies, the original authors recommended that we add a filler task in order to create a delay between that task and the evaluation task (e.g., Kendrick & Olson, 2012).
+Although a filler task was not used in the original (2001) study nor in the vast majority of published surveillance task studies, the original authors recommended that we add a filler task in order to create a delay between the surveillance task and the evaluation task (e.g., Kendrick & Olson, 2012).
 The filler task included two questionnaires: the Need for Cognition scale (18-item NFC Scale: Cacioppo et al., 1984) and the Need to Evaluate scale (16-item NFE scale: Jarvis & Petty, 1996), presented in a fixed order (NFC followed by NFE).
 These tasks are not central to the main hypotheses and were therefore not analyzed.
 Nevertheless, those interested in this data can retrieve it from the OSF website (osf.io/k9nrf).

 Evaluation task.
-Following the filler task, participants completed a 30 trial forced-choice task (Jones et al., 2009).
+Following the filler task, participants completed a 30-trial forced-choice task (Jones et al., 2009).
 On each trial, a pair of stimuli was presented onscreen and participants indicated as quickly as possible which image they prefer by pressing a corresponding key.
 Ten of the trials presented one or both CSs (two presented the CSpos and CSneg together, four presented the CSpos with one of the neutral targets/fillers, and four presented CSneg with one of the neutral targets/fillers).
 The remaining 20 trials were filler trials, each presenting two neutral targets/fillers.
 Two filler trials always preceded the first critical trial, and subsequent critical trials appeared at fixed points separated by filler trials (positions 3, 6, 9, 12, 15, 18, 21, 24, 27 and 30).
 The ten critical trials were randomly assigned to the fixed positions.

 Participants saw the following instructions: